g-patin/microfading/docs/data-visualization.md

 4. *lines_settings* : aspects about the data lines
 5. *text_settings* : add a text box inside the figure

+Inside each dictionary, you will need to enter the information, as **key : value**.
+For each dictionary, there are several valid keys that you will need to know to correctly use the settings dictionaries.
 As an illustration, the following lines of code show you how to modify the size of a figure:

 ```python
 m = mf.MFT(files=files)